tarwn/lessthandot-hugo/blogs/content/posts/2010-10-25-execution-plan-tuning-sql-server.md

 **Key Lookup**

 A Key Lookup operation is performed when a supporting index operation is utilized.
 However, to fulfill the requirements of the statement, a bookmark lookup must be performed in order to return the remaining output required.
-This operation can cause a statement’s performance to be very poor given the added need to retrieve what is needed to satisfy the requirements.
+This operation can cause a statement's performance to be very poor given the added need to retrieve what is needed to satisfy the requirements.

 To show a Key Lookup, alter the index previously created to restructure the columns in order SalesOrderNumber, OrderDate and AccountNumber.
 Place the CustomerID column in the index by means of INCLUDE.